San (band)

 San (Сан, trans.
 The Dream) was a Yugoslav rock band formed in Belgrade in 1971.
-San was formed by the composer Aleksandar "Sanja" Ilić.
-It disbanded in 1975, after the band's vocalist Predrag Jovičić died in concert from an electric shock.
+Formed and led by keyboardist and composer Aleksandar "Sanja" Ilić, San was a prominent act of the early 1970s Yugoslav rock scene.
+The group disbanded in 1975, after the band's vocalist Predrag Jovičić died in concert from an electric shock.

 Band history

+1971–1975

-The band was formed in 1971 by keyboardist and composer Aleksandar "Sanja" Ilić, who gathered former members of the beat bands Smeli, Samonikli, Bele Višnje and Vragolani.
-The band consisted of Ilić (keyboards), Predrag Jovičić (vocals), Aleksandar Slaviković (guitar), Dragoslav Jovanović (bass guitar) and Aleksandar Grujić (drums).
+San was formed in 1971 by keyboardist and composer Aleksandar "Sanja" Ilić, formerly of the band Vragolani (The Imps).
+San consisted of Ilić (keyboards), Predrag Jovičić (vocals), former Bele Višnje member Aleksandar Slaviković (guitar), Dragoslav Jovanović (bass guitar) and former Smeli (The Daring Ones) member Aleksandar Grujić (drums).

-In 1971, the band released their first 7-inch single, featuring the songs "Tebe sam želeo" ("I Wanted You") and "Helena", through PGP-RTB.
-Two years later, the band released the single with the songs "Papirni brodovi" ("Paper Ships") and "Hej, malena" ("Hey, Little Girl").
+In 1971, the band released their debut record, a 7-inch single featuring the songs "Tebe sam želeo" ("I Wanted You") and "Helena", through PGP-RTB record label.
+Two years later, the band released another single, featuring the songs "Papirni brodovi" ("Paper Ships") and "Hej, malena" ("Hey, Little Girl").
 In 1974, the band released three 7-inch singles: the first one featuring the songs "Legenda" ("Legend") and "Milena", the second one featuring the songs "Jedan svet za sve" ("One World for All") and "Srce na dlanu" ("Heart on a Sleeve"), and the third one featuring the songs "Anabela" and "Zvezda ljubavi" ("Love Star").
 With the song "Legenda", the band won the Second Prize on 1974 Festival Omladina in Subotica.
-During these several years, Ilić wrote music for the film ITD (ETC.) and the rock opera Arhanđeli i automati (Archangels and Automatons) performed in Belgrade's Dadov Theatre.
+During their activity, the band made recordings for Radio Belgrade on several occasions, performed as the backing band for popular singer Miki Jevremović and held well-received concerts on the Adriatic shore.
+In addition to working with San, during the band's run Ilić wrote music for the film ITD (ETC.) and the rock opera Arhanđeli i automati (Archangels and Automatons) performed in Belgrade's Dadov Theatre.

-On February 2, 1975, during a concert at Čair Hall in Niš, Jovičić died from an electric shock.
-Ilić decided to disband San and never to perform in a rock band again.
+On 2 February 1975, during a concert at Čair Hall in Niš, Jovičić died from an electric shock.
+The tragedy caused San members' decision to split up, Ilić deciding never to perform in a rock band again.

 Post-breakup

-After San disbanded, Ilić continued his career as a composer.
+After San disbanded, Ilić continued his career as a successful composer.